 “But I don’t understand anything about marketing…” Simply not true.
 The fact is, many people who are passionate about a certain industry are usually great at marketing, they just don’t realize it.
 And if you’re really no good at marketing, that’s where people like ME come in!

 Small business/local level marketing is really not that complicated.
 I feel like I’ve written enough articles (check out the list HERE) to give you a great head start on marketing ideas, but let me give you one tip that completely revolutionized my businesses: Spent at LEAST 2 hours every single day working ON your business, ON marketing your business, ON growing your business.

-Most folks that start their business based on a passion find themselves in a brutal “catch 22” because they see their job as doing what they love, saying fixing cars, and not building the business – but that’s not accurate.
+Most folks that start their business based on a passion find themselves in a brutal catch 22 because they see their job as doing what they love, say fixing cars, and not building the business—but that’s not accurate.
 A business owner runs the shop, he doesn’t fix the cars.
-At the very least, he does both.

 My experience has taught me that if you can find a couple hours every day to work on the business, you’ll be miles ahead of the competition.

 “But I’m too busy, I don’t have time.”
 Get over it.
 This isn’t high-school, and I’m not telling you what to do.
 Find the time, get up earlier, stop watching so much television, go to bed later, cut out Facebook, stop reading articles like this, OR don’t.
 I don’t care what you do, but if you’re a real business owner you’ll figure something out and make the time.